vihman/da_datafix/README.rst

 ============

 Can be installed in either use in editable or build mode.
 Editable mode allow easier updates, you just have to update the repository directory.
+Contributing is also smoother.

 Editable mode
 -------------